Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 * The profile page is the first page the user sees after logging in or Registering for the first time.
 * This page has One Welcome note with the current user name.
 * This page will show all the recipes added by the user.
-If the User has not add any recipe means a Add Recipe button available to open the add recipe page, Where the User can add their recipe.
+If the User has not added any recipe means they can add a new recipe by using  Add Recipe button will direct to the add recipe page, Where the User can add their recipe.
 * Edit & Delete buttons are available to user can edit or delete their recipe.

-**Add Reipe Page**
+**Add Recipe Page**

 * This page contains more steps:
     1.Choose Category (dropdown)